-During the upcoming public comment period, the Army welcomes your comments on the proposed cleanup plan as well as the other approaches briefly described below.
+During the public comment period for this Proposed Plan, the Army welcomes your comments on the proposed cleanup as well as the other approaches briefly described below.
 Please consult the FS Report for further information about the remedial alternatives.

 Alternative 1: No Action at all Seven Landfills.
 Leave the sites as they are.
 No action would be taken to contain or remove debris at any of the landfills.